-As to the ball-room:-When there is a choice of rooms, one which is light, lofty, and well ventilated, should be selected, if its size and proportions adapt it for dancing purposes.
-A square room is better than one which is long and narrow; but a medium between these extremes is best; above all, a ball-room should be well lighted, and have a gay or exhilarating aspect, the paper on the wall, &c., be light, the window-curtains of a like description, and flowers and shrubs may often be introduced with advantage.
+Or dancing apartment, should be light, lofty, and well ventilated.
+A square room is better than one which is long and narrow; but a medium between these extremes is best; above all, it should be well lighted, and have a gay or exhilarating aspect.

-A good floor is essential to the enjoyment of dancing; when the carpet is taken up, care should be used that no roughness of surface is presented.
-In the houses of the aristocracy, hours are often spent in polishing a floor with bees'wax and a brush when a ball is to be given.
-A crumb cloth, or linen diaper, thoroughly well stretched over a carpet, is the next best thing to a polished floor.
+A good floor is essential.
+When the carpet is taken up, care should be used that no roughness of surface is presented.
+A crumb cloth, or linen spread, thoroughly well stretched over a carpet, is the next best thing to a polished floor.